lillycat332/NitrogenApp/README.md

 # What is it?

 Nitrogen is a tool for viewing iOS system info.
-It is written in Swift with SwiftUI, and minimizes use of libr aries where possible.
+It is written in Swift with SwiftUI, and minimizes use of libraries where possible.
 Currently, it can show battery level and charge state, OS and Kernel version+information, device name + device specs.

 <p float="left">